 The Top Financial Apps

 These are some of the best financial apps for iOS and Android devices.
-More app reviews can be found in AAII’s Computerized Investing newsletter (www.computerizedinvesting.com).
+More app reviews can be found in AAII’s weekly Computerized Investing email (www.computerizedinvesting.com).

-CNBC’s iPad app gives users access to live, real-time stock quotes from both the New York Stock Exchange and NASDAQ Marketplace.
+The CNBC iOS app is the only free app giving users access to live, real-time stock quotes from both the New York Stock Exchange and NASDAQ Marketplace before, during and after market hours.

-The app is divided into four main sections—markets, news, videos and “My Stocks.”
-The markets section contains the bulk of the data available with the app and is divided into eight subsections—indexes, pre-markets, movers, commodities, currencies, bonds, Dow impact and CNBC stocks.
+The app is divided into three main sections: markets, news and video.
+The markets section contains the bulk of the data available with the app and is divided into eight subsections: indexes, pre-markets, market movers, commodities, currencies, bonds/Treasuries, Dow impact and Stocks on CNBC.

 The indexes tab offers current quotes and performance data for major U.S., European and Asian indexes, including five-day return, a thumbnail chart of the day’s trading activity and a brief news headline.
-Tapping on an individual index will take you to a full-screen chart with multiple time frames.
-You can overlay an additional index chart for comparison and choose from over 10 fundamental and technical indicators.
+Tapping on an individual index will take you to a summary page with a current quote, chart and returns over the last five days, month and three months.
+Rotating your device to landscape view gives you a full-screen chart with options for various time frames.
+There is also a tab for news related to the chosen index and a returns tab with 52-week, five-year and 10-year price ranges and performance over the last five days, one month and five months.

-The Dow Impact tab shows the current Dow Jones industrial average quote along with the change for the day and its performance, and then lists those Dow components that are having the biggest positive and negative impact on the average for the current trading day.
+The Dow Impact tab shows the current Dow Jones industrial average quote along with point and percentage change for the day.
+It also lists those Dow components that are having the biggest positive and negative impact on the average for the current trading day.

-The “My Stocks” tab allows you to create custom lists of stocks you own or track, view their performance in real time and retrieve current news content.
+There is also a “My Stocks” section where you can create custom lists of stocks you own or track, view their performance in real time and retrieve current news content.
 From this list, you can tap on individual indexes or stocks to view a full-screen chart or a collection of news items.
 You can save articles for offline viewing and share articles via email.

 The CNBC app provides unlimited access to over 150 new videos each day from CNBC, CNBC Europe and CNBC Asia, plus content from shows such as Mad Money.
-I did find, however, that watching video can be a little frustrating, depending on your Internet connection.
+Your video playback experience will be impacted by your connection speed.

 Heat Map for iOS

-Ivory Bull’s Heat Map app offers a quick and easy way to scan for securities that are outperforming or underperforming their peers.
-The app’s heat maps let you visualize the stocks or exchange-traded funds(of a given category in order of percentage returns, with different colors and shadings representing the quality and degree of performance.
+MarketDelta’s Heat Map app offers a quick and easy way to scan for securities that are outperforming or underperforming their peers.
+The app’s heat maps let you visualize the stocks or exchange-traded fundsof a given category in order of percentage returns, with different colors and shadings representing the quality and degree of performance.

 After you choose the index or ETF category you wish to plot, you choose the type of heat map: current day’s return, 52-week high or low, or 50- or 200-day moving average, current day’s volume, average daily volume and current price.

-The app costs $9.99 and is available from the Apple iTunes.
+The app costs $9.99 and is available from the Apple App Store.

 Mint for Android and iOS